 2. Callaway HX Practice Balls

 These practice golf balls from Callaway may be the best practice balls to suit your requirements.
-Made of soft and durable foam along with a hex on them, these golf practice balls actually give you the feel of hitting a real golf ball.
+Made of soft and durable foam along with a hex on them, these golf practice balls give you the feel of hitting a real golf ball.
 The hex gives you a good spin and a good idea on the swing you made.
-On strike these golf balls can actually be hit in the range of 45-60 days
+On strike these golf balls can actually be hit in the range of 45-60 days.

 These golf balls are very soft, along with the durable foam you may have a hard time really feeling the clubhead compress the ball.
 The sound will tell you whether you made good contact and the ball flight will definitely tell you whether you had a good swing or not.